-This isn't a comprehensive list of rules and regulations, or laws that apply in Black Rock CIty, but here are some of the frequently asked questions and most common violations.
-Violations could result in arrest, citation, and/or eviction from the premises.
-For the most current information applicable to any given situation involving an arrest or citation at Burning Man, you should consult with a lawyer.
+This isn't legal advice, or a comprehensive list of the regulations and laws that apply in Black Rock City, but here are some tips to keep you safe and avoid citation, arrest, and/or eviction from the premises.
+For information and advice applicable to a particular situation, you should consult with a lawyer.

-- \ The use and possession of illicit drugs and drug paraphernalia are violations of the law.
+- The use and possession of illicit drugs and drug paraphernalia are violations of the law.
 Depending on the violation, you may receive a citation or be arrested and/or evicted from the event.
-The possession of large quantities or a variety of drugs may be interpreted as evidence of intent to distribute, which is a serious felony offense.
-Giving illegal substances to someone else could be considered drug trafficking. - $\maltese$ Prescription drugs must be transported and kept in the bottle you received from the pharmacist at all times.

-♥ Serving alcohol to minors is illegal.
+The possession of large quantities or a variety of drugs may be interpreted as evidence of intent to distribute or trafficking, a serious felony offense.
+Giving illegal substances to someone else could also be considered drug trafficking. - Prescription drugs must be transported with the prescription and kept in the bottle you received from the pharmacist at all times. - Driving with an open container or under the influence of alcohol (DUI) is illegal.
+Nevada's blood alcohol limit (BAC) is .08 for drivers 21 years of age and older, and 0.02 for drivers under 21. - Serving alcohol to minors is illegal.
 If your theme camp has a bar where alcoholic drinks are gifted, the person serving alcohol must check that any person being served is at least 21.
-It is a state and local offense for anyone under 21 to consume alcoholic beverages or to try to pass themselves off as being of age.
-It is a violation of Pershing County law for minors to even possess alcoholic beverages.
+It is a state and local offense for anyone under

-- # Any act of assault or theft is a violation of the law, and may be cited as a felony offense. - ₱ Possession or discharge of firearms or weapons is prohibited. - ♥ Dumping, leaking or spilling greywater, black water, oil or fuel is illegal. - ₩ Use of drones or unmanned aircraft systems (UAS) is prohibited unless the operator is registered through and complies with the Remote Control BRC program (RCBRC) and operates the UAS in accordance with federal laws and regulations. - ➡ Human waste (urination and defecation) on the playa is a violation of federal regulations.
+- 21 to consume alcoholic beverages or to try to pass themselves off as being of age.
+It is a violation of Pershing County law for minors to even possess alcoholic beverages. - Any act of assault or theft is a violation of the law, and may be cited or arrested as a felony offense. - Possession or discharge of firearms or weapons is prohibited. - Dumping, leaking or spilling gray water, black water, oil or fuel is illegal. - Use of drones is prohibited unless the operator is registered through and complies with the Remote Control BRC program (RCBRC) and operates the drone in accordance with federal laws and regulations. - Human waste (urination and defecation) on the playa is a violation of federal regulations.
 You may be issued a ticket that will cost you hundreds of dollars.